 A quintessential example of a Country Place Era garden, Dumbarton Oaks was designed by Beatrix Farrand in close collaboration with owners Mildred Barnes Bliss and Robert Woods Bliss.

 A series of terraced gardens connected by paths and stairways layer into a deciduous woodland on the edge of Georgetown.
 Farrand was hired in 1921, shortly after the Blisses acquired the 53-acre property.
 She developed a cohesive plan for the gardens as a series of rooms with strong architecture, elegant sculptural detail, and a sophisticated and complex horticultural plan.
-These were implemented over more than 30 years, integrating traditional estate elements, such as a swimming pool, tennis court, and kitchen gardens.
-With elements of English and Italian gardens such as the Lovers’ Lane Pool, the garden is uniquely American.
+The garden was implemented over more than 30 years, integrating traditional estate elements, such as a swimming pool, tennis court, and kitchen gardens.
+With English and Italian elements, such as the Lovers’ Lane Pool, the garden is uniquely American.

-In 1940, the Blisses gave the upper 16 acres to Harvard as a center for Byzantine, Pre-Columbian, and Garden and Landscape Histories, while the lower 27 acres were given to the federal government as a public park.
+In 1940 the Blisses gave the upper sixteen acres to Harvard University for use as as a center for Byzantine, pre-Columbian, and garden and landscape studies, while the lower 27 acres were given to the federal government as a public park.
 Farrand, in 1941, anticipating changes, wrote the Plant Book to direct future renovation and maintenance of the gardens.
-Farrand’s design was refined after her 1959 death by former associate Ruth Havey (the Pebble Garden) and consulting landscape architect Alden Hopkins (the Ellipse.)
+Farrand’s design was refined after her death in 1959 by former associate Ruth Havey at the Pebble Garden and consulting landscape architect Alden Hopkins at the Ellipse.